Information for New Students

 The Graduate Joint Consultative Committee (GJCC) provides a forum for graduate students to put forward suggestions, comments and grievances about the courses and facilities provided by the Department.
 It will usually meet every term.

-Membership includes student representatives (two for MSc, and one each for MPhil, DPhil and Probationer Research Student), the Head of Department, teaching staff, and the Graduate Studies Officer.
-All students are welcome to attend and are encouraged to put forward items for discussion through their representatives.
+Membership includes student representatives (two for MSc, and one each for MPhil, DPhil and Probationer Research Student), the Head of Department, the DGS, the TCD, the Graduate Studies Officer and other administrative staff.

-Please let your course representative know if there is anything you wish to discuss.
-If there is some question or issue that you want to raise at a senior level in person, please email the DGS or the TCD
+All students are encouraged to put forward items for discussion through their representatives.
+If there is a question or issue that you want to raise at a senior level in person, please email the DGS or the TCD

 More information about the GJCC will be issued at the beginning of term.